 While the wide head shape makes quick work of large areas of your back, some men may have a bit of a tough time getting around the shoulders, curves, and other bumpy areas of their back.
 While the BRO SHAVER is capable of tackling some of these areas, you will want to always review the results in the mirror to avoid a stray hair patch embarrassment.

 - Reliance on a safety blade for the cutting edge is an industry-disrupting move

 - A great substitute to the pricier options

 - The wide head may make portions difficult to shave

 What You Need To Know

 - Holds up to four safety razor blades

 - 5.1″ wide head makes quick work of large areas

 If you are a large guy and don’t want to settle for a small back razor, then this is your best pick.

-There are a lot of similarities between the MANBLADE PRO and the BRO SHAVER.
+There are a lot of similarities between the EASACE and the BRO SHAVER.
 For starters, they both are a fixed head back razor that relies on universal safety razor blades to do the cutting.
-However, when you look at the MANBLADE PRO a bit closer, you will begin to notice subtle differences:
+However, when you look at the EASACE a bit closer, you will begin to notice subtle differences: